kenriortega/go-basic-skeleton/README.md

 │       └── logger.go
 ```

+### Contributors

-We'll try to maintain this project as simple as possible, but Pull Requests are welcome!
+I'll try to maintain this project as simple as possible, but Pull Requests are welcome!